dolmades/dolmades-cli/README.md

 ```
 We try to cook it:
 ```
-./cook edna_harvey_the_breakout:en.dolma
+./cook edna_harvey_the_breakout:en.dolmade
 ```
-The java installation will fail and leave a broken dolma.
+The java installation will fail and leave a broken dolmade.
 First, we need to figure out interactively what needs to be done:
 ```
-./dolmades debug edna_harvey_the_breakout:en.dolma
+./dolmades debug edna_harvey_the_breakout:en.dolmade

 > # THIS IS THE REQUIRED FIX: set windows version to WinXP
 > winetricks winxp